JocaPC/qpi/README.md

 ## File performance

-QPI library enables you to find performance of underlying file system - find more information in [file statistics page](doc/FileStatistics.md).
+QPI library enables you to find the performance of the underlying file system - find more information in [file statistics page](doc/FileStatistics.md).

 ## Installation
 QPI library is just a set of views, functions, and utility tables that you can install on your SQL Server or Azure SQL instance.
 Currently, it supports SQL Server 2016+ and Azure SQL Database.